 Biological safety cabinets

 Biological safety cabinets (BSCs) are used to protect personnel, products and the environment from exposure to biohazards and cross contamination.
 Knowing how to work safely in a BSC is key.
 To learn more about safe practices and how BSCs work, watch this video from the National Institutes of Health (NIH).
-For more information about BSCs, see Biological Safety Cabinets.
+Visit the Biological Safety Cabinets webpage for more information about BSCs.

 Decontamination and biohazardous waste